mbheinen/bpa-ipf-tsp/README.md

 all capabilities are  available in the `gui`.
 Documentation is in the [IPF Advanced Users Guide].

-# IPF Batch Program -- ipf_reports
+## IPF Reports -- ipf_reports
+Creates customized output reports and summaries.

 Usage: `ipf_reports <basefile1.bse>` or `ipf_reports`

-Creates customized output reports and summaries.

-## Advanced Powerflow Analysis -- cflow
+## IPF C Library -- libcflow
 CFLOW is a C library (`libcflow`) for IPF.
 This repo contains several programs that have been created with CFLOW:

 * pvcurve